San Diego Wrongful Death Lawyer

 Like most personal injury and other negligence claims in California, plaintiffs have two years from the date of the victim's death to file a wrongful death lawsuit.
-This two year time period is known as the "statute of limitations."
+This two-year time period is known as the "statute of limitations."

 Wrongful deaths can warrant financial compensation to cover a number of costs as well as emotional needs.

 Compensation for these types of cases is always different, but usually falls into the following categories:

 - Medical Expenses – Accident-related expenses incurred prior to the victim's death.